cristianstaicu/SecBench.js/README.md

 # Requirments:

-To run the expoilts in the benchmark, these packages need to be avaiable in the system:
+To run the expoilts in the benchmark, these packages need to be available in the system:

 ```
 Node.JS version >= 16.3.0